Poundland: Early to mid-2000s: Expansion and management buyout

-Although enduring a troubled first few years, by the 2000s Poundland had become a multimillion-pound business, opening their 150th shop in Northampton in mid-2006 with steady increases in gross turnover throughout the decade.
-Following a management buy-out in 2002 by Advent International for £50m, the company continued to grow with annual profit growth of 46% a year from £4.1m in 2006 to £12.7m in 2009.
+Although enduring a troubled first few years, by the 2000s Poundland had become a multi-million-pound business, opening their 150th shop in Northampton in mid-2006 with steady increases in gross turnover throughout the decade.
+Following a management buy-out in 2002 by Advent International for £50 million, the company continued to grow with annual profit growth of 46% a year from £4.1 million in 2006 to £12.7 million in 2009.
 Chairman Colin Smith, speaking in April 2005 as Poundland revealed it had invested £20–25 million in building a 300000 sqft distribution centre, suggested there was great scope for further growth, saying "We can clearly conceive this chain having 400-plus stores in future"; this target was reached in 2012 with the opening of their Haringey store.

 Late-2000s: Economic recession

-Poundland reported strong sales in a time of economic crisis, with 2008–2009 revenue just short of £400m, up from £330m the previous year.
+Poundland reported strong sales during the 2008 financial crisis, with 2008–2009 revenue just short of £400 million, up from £330 million the previous year.
 Despite this, Poundland closed stores not financially viable, even if well-positioned, such as in West Ealing where it was believed that high rental costs were one of the reasons why the company pulled out of the area.
 Former CEO Jim McCarthy suggested there is a misconception that Poundland is a better business in a recession, saying that they are better during normal economic conditions, but robust enough to manage well under any economic conditions.

 When the rate of VAT was reduced in November 2008 from 17.5% to 15%, Poundland's prices remained fixed at £1, having kept the single price of £1 for 18 years while absorbing duty and increased supplier costs, saying that savings would be passed on in other ways.
 Reports emerged in September 2008 that Poundland's owners, Advent International, were to put the retail chain up for sale, with figures showing that value retailers were seeing business boom during the economic recession, noting that value-conscious customers were switching from traditional larger supermarket retailers for everyday necessities.
 The retailer announced in 2010 a surge in sales by nearly 35% over the 2009–2010 festive period.